Mental health advocate inspires shift in perspectives through poetry as world adjusts to new normal

 Divided into six chapters to reflect a journey of self-discovery, as well as a section for journalling, her debut anthology of poetry inspires a positive shift in perspective on how members of society often view themselves and the world around them, and imbues underlying messages of hope and self-love.

-“After a year where many of us have felt more isolated than ever, these poems were written to serve as a reminder that although it may feel like it at times, you are not alone and that now is as good as any time to Seize the Daydream.”
+“After two years where many of us have felt more isolated than ever, these poems were written to serve as a reminder that although it may feel like it at times, you are not alone and that now is as good as any time to Seize the Daydream.”